openhab/openhab-addons/addons/binding/org.openhab.binding.nibeuplink/README.md

 ### Items

 As the binding supports UoM you might define units in the item's label.
 An automatic conversion is applied e.g. from °C to °F then.
-Channels which epresent states (such as on/off) are internally represented as number.
+Channels which represent states two states (such as on/off) are represented as Switch.
+Channels which have more than two states are internally represented as number.
 You need to define a map file which also gives you the opportunity to translate the state into your preferred language.

 ```
 Number:Temperature      NIBE_SUPPLY            "Vorlauf"                         { channel="nibeuplink:vvm320:mynibe:base#40008" }
 Number:Temperature      NIBE_RETURN            "Rücklauf [%.2f °F]"              { channel="nibeuplink:vvm320:mynibe:base#40012" }
 Number:Temperature      NIBE_HW_TOP            "Brauchwasser oben"               { channel="nibeuplink:vvm320:mynibe:hotwater#40013" }
 Number:Energy           NIBE_HM_HEAT           "WM Heizung"                      { channel="nibeuplink:vvm320:mynibe:base#44308" }
-Number                  NIBE_COMP_DEFROST      "Enteisung [MAP(onoff.map):%s]"   { channel="nibeuplink:vvm320:mynibe:compressor#44703" }
+Switch                  NIBE_COMP_DEFROST      "Enteisung"                       { channel="nibeuplink:vvm320:mynibe:compressor#44703" }
 Number                  NIBE_HW_MODE           "Modus [MAP(hwmode.map):%s]"      { channel="nibeuplink:vvm320:mynibe:hotwater#47041" }

 Number                  NIBE_CUSTOM_01         "Custom 01"                       { channel="nibeuplink:vvm320:mynibe:custom#CH01" }